-Jennifer Lopez Sizzles In ‘El Anillo’ Video: Her Low-Carb Diet, Weight Loss And Workout Plan
+Jennifer Lopez Sizzles In ‘El Anillo’ Video: Her Low-Carb Diet, Weight Loss, And Workout Plan

 “It’s probably one of my favorite videos I’ve ever made,” JLo told Beats 1.
 “That whole idea of women being queens and understanding that and treating [themselves] like that and making somebody fight for you.
 That’s what the concept of it was.”

 Despite what the lyrics to her new single suggest, Jennifer is not rushing to get married for a fourth time.
-Lopez, who divorced singer Marc Anthony in 2014, is having fun with boyfriend A-Rod, but has no immediate wedding plans.
+Lopez, who divorced singer Marc Anthony in 2014, is having fun with boyfriend A-Rod but has no immediate wedding plans.

 “We’re good right now,” Lopez said.
 “I’m not trying to rush into anything.
 I’ve done that before to no avail, so I’m a little bit more grown-up now and I like to let things take their natural course.”

 In addition to the amazing costumes she dons in “El Anillo,” fans are impressed with Jennifer’s age-defying bikini body.
-Lopez has credited a low-carb diet, cardio exercise, and light weightlifting workouts her stunning 50-pound weight loss after she gave birth to twins in 2008.
+Lopez has credited a low-carb diet, cardio exercise, and light weightlifting workouts for her stunning 50-pound weight loss after she gave birth to twins in 2008.

 JLo, who turns 49 in July, has successfully maintained her weight loss with a low-carb, high-protein diet and regular gym workouts.